Health Information Exchange Governance

 - Exemplar Health Information Exchange Governance Entities Cooperative Agreement Program.
 This grant program allows ONC to work collaboratively with entities already involved in governance of health information exchange to encourage the continued development and adoption of policies, interoperability requirements, and business practices that will increase the ease of electronic health information exchange, reduce implementation costs, and assure the privacy and security of data being exchanged.
 The selected awardees are DirectTrust and New York eHealth Collaborative Inc, on behalf of the EHR/HIE Interoperability Workgroup.

-- The National eHealth Collaborative (NeHC) has announced the launch of the National HIE Governance Forum, convened at ONC’s request through ONC’s cooperative agreement with NeHC.
-The forum will convene key stakeholder governance entities to address cross cutting governance issues among various exchange approaches.
-These entities, whose decisions establish policies and practices for a given community of exchange partners at the national, state, or regional level, will work to identify key issues and common problems in the governance of health information exchange and the best ways to address them.
+- The National eHealth Collaborative (NeHC) launched the National HIE Governance Forum, convened at ONC’s request through ONC’s cooperative agreement with NeHC.
+The forum convened key stakeholder governance entities to address cross cutting governance issues among various exchange approaches.
+These entities, whose decisions establish policies and practices for a given community of exchange partners at the national, state, or regional level, are working to identify key issues and common challenges in the governance of health information exchange and the best ways to address them.

 - Governance Framework for Trusted Electronic Health Information Exchange